Themes in Nazi propaganda: Total war

 Early success led many in Germany to believe that the war could be won with ease.
 Setbacks caused Goebbels to call for propaganda to toughen up the German people and not make victory look easy.
 As early as the opening of the Battle of Britain, he urged caution in predicting victory.
 His Das Reich article called for people to fight rather than wonder how long the war would last.
 This process culminated in his Sportpalast speech, calling for total war.
-The audience was carefully selected for their reactions, to maximize impace of its radio broadcast.
+The audience was carefully selected for their reactions, to maximize impact of its radio broadcast.
 Attempts were also made to stir the civilian population into taking jobs in war production.
 An article appearing for Hitler's birthday urged women to greater efforts as birthday present.
 Goebbels used the assassination attempt on Hitler to urge utmost exertions.

 The film Kolberg depicted title town in stubborn resistance to the French forces of the Napoleonic wars in order to stir resistance in the German people.
 Goebbels explicitly ordered the use of the historical events for a film, which he regarded as highly suitable for the circumstances Germany faced.
 The film itself can be taken as evidence that hope was lost for the German cause; It glorified resistance to the death, and only through an invented military miracle was the town saved in the film.

 The fall of Italy was not well prepared for and had a deep impact; a leaflet even circulated drawing analogies between the German and Italian situations.
 A counter leaflet was spread to accentuate the difference.

 By the end of the war, propaganda took the only possible tack: declaring death better than defeat.
 Theodore Kaufman's 1941 book Germany Must Perish was treated as significant depiction of American thought, and it was claimed that the Allies planned to dismember and fragment Germany, take away its industry, and turn 10 million Germans into slavery.
 Propagandists depicted the Volkssturm as an outburst of enthusiasm and will to resist.
 Das Reich depicted Berlin as fighting to the last, with no promises of miracle weapons that would save the day, as was done earlier.